 If you are visiting a hotel or any other place that has a pool ask the maintenance manager if they spray roundup or similar pesticides near the pool.
 I’ve found that most apartment complexes and hotels we’ve visited spray the concrete around the pool to avoid weed growth between the cracks.
 Sometimes these toxic chemicals can get into the pool water and can be absorbed via the skin on your feet if you are walking barefoot on treated surfaces.

-Side note: Roundup and similar products are extremely toxic to dogs and is believed to be responsible for some types of cancer in pets.
+Side note: Roundup and similar products are extremely toxic to dogs and are believed to be responsible for some types of cancer in pets.

 While traveling by car, stopping to use a public restroom can be difficult.
 Depending on your level of chemical intolerance it may be worthwhile purchasing a portable travel potty or a TravelJohn